MaMMoS-project/nomad/upload_UU_DFT+MC/Metadata for upload - comment_UU.md

 ################## yaml ###########################
-description: "Data for atomistic and spin-dynamics calculations done within the project MaMMoS at Uppsala University.
+description: "Data for atomistic and spin-dynamics calculations done within the project MaMMoS at Uppsala University."

-A juypter-notebook showing how to handle the data can be found next to the raw data.
+A juypter-notebook is showing how to handle the data can be found next to the raw data.
 The corresponding MODA diagrams can be found on https://mammos-project.github.io/resources.html .
 "